20wash-sharma/GrandOrientalRugGalleryWordpress/wp-content/plugins/facebook-pagelike-widget/readme.txt

 It supports short code, open your Post or Page, Add **[fb_widget]** into Post or Page, Save it.
 You are done.
 Check FAQ for more shortcode options.

+**Paid Support**

-If you have any questions / issues / suggestions regarding my plugin, reach me at,
+If you need my help with installation / configurations / issues with my plugin, reach me at below for paid support,

 * Gmail : cemilap.88@gmail.com
 * Blog : https://patelmilap.wordpress.com/contact-me/